ubc-library-rc/dri-needs-assessment/it.md

 ### Key Findings & Recommendations

-**Finding 1:** A significant portion of respondents reported wanting training and support but not knowing they were available;
+**Finding 1:**  While IT is a key player in servicing active data storage and data retention/deposit/preservation at UBC, these were top areas in which researchers wanted both training and support, but didn’t know they were available;

-**Recommendation 1:**  Coordinate and strategize communications across portfolios and departments to ensure that researchers are able to easily discover and access services;
+**Recommendation 1:**  As UBC ARC and UBC ARC are also leaders in both these areas, coordinate services across these units to maximize efforts, resources, and discoverability of services;

 **Finding 2:**  For DRI areas in which researchers turned to IT for training and support, multiple other support groups, including those outside UBC, were also sought;